The magic of spherification: history, concepts and techniques

 Multi-Spherification Process: Tomato and Burrata

-To illustrate the multi-spherification technique , we will combine Tomato and Burrata Spheres.
-Both spheres are prepared using the reverse spherification technique , ensuring a liquid interior and a gelled outer layer.
+To illustrate the multi-spherification technique, let’s combine Tomato and Burrata Spheres.
+Both spheres are prepared using the reverse spherification technique, ensuring a liquid interior and a gelled outer layer.

 1. Blend all the ingredients for 5 minutes except the bath.